 The fuel card application process is often more difficult for independent contractors and owner operators, as they typically lack the references that help verify their creditworthiness and company history.
 However, it is still possible for them to qualify for an account, as they can sometimes use their personal credit to sign up instead.
 Additionally, there are programs where independent contractors and owner operators can get credit either through their carrier or settlement deduction programs.
 The best option depends on many of factors, so reach out to a fleet card provider for guidance in finding the right program.

-Given the variations in applying for a fuel card, you should take these insights into consideration when picking a vendor.
+When you decide to apply for a fuel card, you should consider these points in choosing your vendor.
 The best fit for you will depend on how quickly you need the card, your company’s credit score, and whether you are willing to submit to an OFAC check.
 If you have any questions about applying, contact us.